zoomsphere/ngx-store/README.md

     export class AppModule {}
     ```

-3. Use the `LocalStorage` or `SessionStorage` decorator
+3. If you don't like the default key prefix (`angular2ws_`) or just don't want to use any, then in your `app.module.ts` file add the following:
     ```typescript
+    import {WEBSTORAGE_CONFIG} from 'angular2-localstorage';
+    WEBSTORAGE_CONFIG.prefix = ''; // no prefix
+    WEBSTORAGE_CONFIG.prefix = 'newPrefix_';
+    ```
+    Note that it's the best to configure this right after installation, because the data saved under keys with previous prefix won't be automatically read anymore - to prevent that you can change keys of already stored data or override them manually.

+## How to use

+1. Use the `@LocalStorage()` and/or `@SessionStorage()` decorator functions.
+Here is where the magic happens, decorated variables' values will be restored from the storage when you reload the site!
+    ```typescript
-    import {LocalStorage, SessionStorage} from "angular2-localstorage/WebStorage";
+    import {LocalStorage, SessionStorage} from 'angular2-localstorage/WebStorage';

     class MySuperComponent {
+        // it will be stored under ${prefix}viewCounts name
-        @LocalStorage() public lastSearchQuery:Object = {};
+        @LocalStorage() public viewCounts: number = 0;
+        // this under name: ${prefix}differentLocalStorageKey
-        @LocalStorage('differentLocalStorageKey') public lastSearchQuery:Object = {};
+        @LocalStorage('differentLocalStorageKey') protected userName: string = '';
+        // and this under ${prefix}itWillBeRemovedAfterBrowserClose in session storage
-        @SessionStorage('itWillBeRemovedAfterBrowserClose') private lastSearchQueries: Array<{}> = [];
+        @SessionStorage('itWillBeRemovedAfterBrowserClose') private previousUserNames: Array<string> = [];

+        mySuperMethod(): void {
+            this.viewCounts++;
+            this.userName = 'some name stored in localstorage';
+            this.previousUserNames.push(this.userName);
+            for (let userName of this.previousUserNames) {
+                // do some stuff
             }
+        }
+    }
     ```

-4. Force save changes
-If you need to modify stored object in ways that can't be automatically handled (generally changing object properties or array elements using index signature),
-and don't want to use Service, then you can take advantage of `.save()` method to force save introduced changes.
+2. **Force save changes.** If you need to modify stored object by not a direct assignment, then you can take advantage of `.save()` method to force save introduced changes.
 Example:
     ```typescript
-    import {LocalStorage, Webstorable} from 'angular2-localstorage';
+    import {LocalStorage, SessionStorage, Webstorable} from 'angular2-localstorage';

-    type WebstorableObject = Webstorable & Object; // save() method is declared in the Webstorable interface
+    // this is needed to satisfy Typescript type checking type WebstorableObject = Webstorable & Object; // save() method is declared in the Webstorable interface type WebstorableArray = Webstorable & Array<any>;

     class MySuperComponent {
        @LocalStorage() someObject: WebstorableObject = <WebstorableObject>{};
+       @SessionStorage() arrayOfSomethings: WebstorableArray = [0,1,2,3,4];

-       constructor() {
+       mySuperMethod() {
            this.someObject.a = 1;
            this.someObject['b'] = 2;
            delete this.someObject['c'];
+           for (let something of this.arrayOfSomethings) {
+               something++;
+           }
            // upper changes won't be saved without the lower line this.someObject.save();
+           this.arrayOfSomethings.save();
        }
     }
     ```
+    Alternatively use `Local`(or Session)`StorageService` or make straight assignment by hand.

 **Note**: Define always a default value at the property you are using `@LocalStorage`.